isotopp/isotopp.github.io/content/posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 `STORED` generated columns make sense only if the expression is complicated and slow to calculate.
 But with the set of functions available to us that is hardly going to be the case, ever.
 So unless the expression is being evaluated really often the cost for the storage is not ever amortized.

-Even then, for generated columns `STORED` and `VIRTUAL`, many queries can probably be answered leveraging an index on the generated column so that we might try to get away with `VIRTUAL` columns all of the time.
+Even then, for generated columns `STORED` and `VIRTUAL`, many queries can probably be answered leveraging an index on the generated column so that we might try to get away with `VIRTUAL` columns all the time.

 ### Generated columns and the Optimizer